Our Lady of the Rosary of Chiquinquirá: Story of the prodigy

-The Wooden Tablet, the Crown and the Square
+Wooden tablet, crown, and square

 The tablet depicting the image of the Virgin Mary was first taken to a small sanctuary built to honor San Juan de Dios and later, under the rule of the governor Francisco de la Roche Ferrer, a bigger chapel was erected to venerate the newly found image of the Virgin of Chiquinquirá.
-The tablet remained there until the final stage of the Basilica was completed in 1858.
+The tablet remained there until the final stage of the Basilica, the basilica was completed in 1858.

 The tablet is relatively small.
 The dimensions are: 26 centimeters wide by 25 centimeters long and 3 millimeters deep.
 The Virgin Mary holds the baby Jesus in her left arm.
 To her left is the Apostle Saint Andrew holding an open book, and to her right Saint Anthony holding a lily (a symbol of chastity) in his right hand.
 The tablet was restored and preserved, and embellished with 18-carat gold engraving to magnify its beauty.

 The crown suspended above the tablet weighs 10 kilograms and it was made of 18-carat gold, donated by the public.
 Its inner arch measures 27 centimeters by 44 centimeters and a number of precious stones were embedded.
 It is one of the most highly prized relics in all of Zulia.
 By the time the crown was made it cost around 250 thousand bolívars.

 In the year 2004, the local government inaugurated the “Square of Our Lady of the Rosary of Chiquinquirá”, an open sanctuary reminiscent of the old times.
 The great monument of the Virgin of Chiquinquirá is located exactly where the washer woman's house once was.
 The total area of the square is 30 thousand square meters whose epicenter is a 15-meter-high allegorical statue of the Virgin Mary.
 There are also three mirror-like fountains as well as a smaller square devoted to Saint Sebastian, the patron saint of Maracaibo.